 Tool steels are made to a number of grades for different applications.
 Choice of grade depends on, among other things, whether a keen cutting edge is necessary, as in stamping dies, or whether the tool has to withstand impact loading and service conditions encountered with such hand tools as axes, pickaxes, and quarrying implements.

 In general, the edge temperature under expected use is an important determinant of both composition and required heat treatment.
 The higher carbon grades are typically used for such applications as stamping dies, metal cutting tools, etc. Tool steels are also used for special applications like injection moulding because the resistance to abrasion is an important criterion for a mould that will be used to produce hundreds of items.

 Alloy steel is steel alloyed with other elements in amounts of between 1 and 50% by weight to improve its mechanical properties.
 Alloy steels are broken down into two groups: low alloy steels and high alloy steels.
 Low alloy steels are defined as having an alloy contents between 1 and 4% and high alloy steels have 4 to 50% alloying contents.

 However, most commonly alloy steel refers to low alloy steel.
 These steels have greater strength, hardness, hot hardness, wear resistance, hardenability, or toughness compared to carbon steel.
 However, they may require heat treatment in order to achieve such properties.
 Common alloying elements are molybdenum, manganese, nickel, chromium, vanadium, silicon and boron.

-As an extension to our stock of spring steel sheets we now hold a range of tool steels
+As an extension to our stock of spring steel sheets we can supply a range of tool steels: